signaldatascience/R-curriculum/day01/r-atomic-vectors.md

 [^typelist]: The [R language specification](https://cran.r-project.org/doc/manuals/r-release/R-lang.html#Objects) has a list of possible types.

 [^ex-int]: R will automatically assume that a number is supposed to be a double.
 To make an integer, you have to explicitly specify it as an integer literal by appending `L` to the end, like with `typeof(3L)` (which has output `"integer"`).
+The `L` stands for for a ["long" integer](https://en.wikipedia.org/wiki/Integer_(computer_science)#Long_integer), which is common programming terminology for a 32-bit integer data type.

 [^numeric]: The `mode()` function will give you the *mode* of an object as described in [The New S Language](http://smile.amazon.com/New-Language-R-A-Becker/dp/0534091938).
 Integers and doubles both have the "numeric" mode.
 If you're wondering how S is relevant to R, it's because R is one of the modern *implementations* of the S language specification.
 It's open-source and is free software, whereas [S-PLUS](https://en.wikipedia.org/wiki/S-PLUS), the only other modern implementation of S, is proprietary.